-Up until 2003 Subaru’s were a fairly easy target and were constantly up there in the list of most stolen cars.
-However since Subaru introduced a factory fitted Immobiliser and Microdots in to all NZ vehicles produced after March 2003 things have changed.
+Up until 2003 Subaru’s were a fairly easy target and constantly up there in the list of most stolen cars.
+However, since Subaru introduced a factory fitted Immobiliser and Microdots into all NZ vehicles produced after March 2003 things have changed.

-The statistics from Australia show that Subaru theft has dropped by over 90% on post 2003 models.
-It would be fair to assume that the same could be said of NZ new Subaru’s which also feature the same security, but due to the high number of Japanese Imports on our roads which may or may not have an Immobiliser it is not possible to collect the data.
+The statistics from Australia show that Subaru theft has dropped by over 90% on post-2003 models.
+It would be fair to assume that the same could be said of NZ new Subaru’s which also feature the same security.
+Although due to the high number of Japanese Imports on our roads which may or may not have an Immobiliser, it is not possible to collect the data.

 How Do You Know If Your Subaru Has An Immobiliser?